 In plants, the green pigments called chlorophyll collect simple substances like water and salts from the soil and CO2 from the air, and using sunlight as a source of energy, convert the simple substances into complex food for the plant.
 This process is called photosynthesis.Nutrients in Plants

 Leaves are the food factories of a plant.
 However, other parts of the plant play important roles, too.
 The roots absorb water and minerals from the soil.

-- The by-products are oxygen and water, which are released through the stomata during daytime.
+- The by-products are oxygen and water, which are released through the stomata during the daytime.
 The food that has been made is sent to the other parts of the plant through the veins.

-- All chlorophyll-containing plants, including algae, and some plants with red, brown or other dominant pigment, make food using this process.
+- All chlorophyll-containing plants, including algae, and some plants with red, brown or other dominant pigments, make food using this process.
 Thus, both sunlight and trees are essential to sustain life on Earth.
 As we saw, during photosynthesis, plants produce food in the form of glucose.

 Heterotrophic plants don't have chlorophyll, and are, therefore, unable to produce food using the process of photosynthesis.

 They obtain food from other plants by following either a parasitic, saprophytic or some other form of symbiotic relation with them for food.

 Some plants, like the cuscuta, snatch food from other plants by climbing onto them.
 The plants on which they climb are called hosts.
 Since they deprive the host plant of valuable nutrients, the plant itself is called parasitic.
 Some plants obtain their nutrition from decaying organic matter.
 MycenaThey secrete digestive juices onto dead and decaying matter and then absorb the nutrients from it.
 This mode of nutrition is called saprotrophic nutrition.